drizzt/vps2arch/README.md

 > How can you wipe the system without breaking everything?

-It's simple: the script downloads and installs [busybox](http://www.busybox.net/) in the _Bootstrap chroot_.
+It's simple: using `ld.so` from the _Bootstrap chroot_ to launch the `chroot` tool.

-After that, it will erase all the system directories except from the _Bootstrap chroot_, `/dev`, `/proc`, `/sys` and the like .
+Since it will erase all the system directories except from the _Bootstrap chroot_, `/dev`, `/proc`, `/sys` and the like, the only way to launch a command inside the _Bootstrap chroot_ is to using ld.so from the _Bootstrap chroot_ itself.

-Busybox is statically linked, so it can still be used to chroot to the _Bootstrap chroot_ and to install _Arch Linux_.

 At this point _Arch Linux_ has been installed, but not configured.
-The script will provide a SSH-able system automagically configuring grub, network and restoring the root password from the original system.
+The script will provide a SSH-able system automagically configuring grub (or syslinux), network and restoring the root password from the original system (or by using `vps2arch` as password if no root password was set).

 Once done doing its job, the script will ask you to manually reboot your _VPS_ and voilà, PROFIT!